 Vulnerabilities Result in Corruption Risks Exist?
 In the previous process, public consultation was not part of the license process 120 .
 Licences were given without free-prior-informed public consultation with affected community.
 Many consultations were organized after the licenses had been issued and after community expressed their complaints on the impact of mining activities.
 In one media report, villagers in Veal Leng Village advised that the exploration company did not consult with them before the exploration.
 The Director General Department of Mineral Resource acknowledged that his ministry had not conducted sufficient public consultation with the community 121 .
 Without the opportunity for Community engagement to raise their concerns, company and authority did not receive the cooperation from community.
-A representative of Angkor Gold told us that the community in one of their exploration site in Ratanakiri refused to let them explore the licensed site, although the company and authority have explained and tried to negotiate with them 122 . free-prior-informed public consultation will be ignored No. Possible implementation risk may arise
+A representative of Angkor Gold told us that the community in one of their exploration site in Ratanakiri refused to let them explore the licensed and tried to negotiate with them 122 .
+PP6: What is the risk that free-prior-informed public consultation will be ignored due to corruption?
+No. Possible implementation risk may arise